zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ![](./images/paoas4.5.png " ")
 6. Click on “+” symbol  and click on Create Scenario , to apply the ML model on the test data.
 ![](./images/paoas4.6.png " ")
-7. Select the ML model created previously in Step 2 **Create Dataflow - ML model**, click on Ok.
+7. Select the ML model created previously in STEP 2 **Create Dataflow - ML model**, click on Ok.
 ![](./images/paoas4.7.png " ")
 8. We can see that the model has successfully been added to the project.
 ![](./images/paoas4.8.png " ")